Fernán Caballero

 About the author

-Born Cecilia Francisca Josefa Böhl de Faber y Ruiz de Larrea in Morges, Switzerland, on December 24, 1796, she became known by the pen name Fernán Caballero.
-She was the daughter of Johann Nikolaus Böhl von Faber and Frasquita Larrea, and she spent much of her life in Andalusia, the region that would shape her fiction.
+Born in Morges, Switzerland, in 1796, Cecilia Francisca Josefa Böhl de Faber y Ruiz de Larrea became famous under the pen name Fernán Caballero.
+She was the daughter of the writer and literary critic Johann Nikolaus Böhl von Faber and the writer Frasquita Larrea, and she spent much of her life in Spain, especially in Andalusia, the region that would give her work its strongest flavor.